 How Long Does a Benzodiazepine Taper Take?

 The length of time that it takes to complete a benzodiazepine taper differs depending on the individual.
 A slow and safe taper typically takes between three and six months.
 In some cases, doctors can do it in only two to six weeks or even four to eight days if necessary.
 However, a faster taper isn’t always the safest option.

 Doctors can let people know if a fast taper is an option for them.
 When medical professionals think that it’s too extreme, they’ll suggest a slow and steady benzodiazepine taper.
 The length of both differs depending on how long people used benzos.

 Most of the time, doctors use other drugs to make tapering of off benzos easier.
-Which drugs that they use depend on people’s individual needs and symptoms.
+Which drugs they use depend on people’s individual needs and symptoms.
 It also depends on whether they took long-acting or short-acting benzos.

 Ardu Recovery Center Can Help You Overcome Benzo Addiction